gabrielcessil/LBPM_Installer/README.md

 ## To install LPBM:

-0) The LBPM code currently have a nativa error, to correct it:
+0) The LBPM code currently have a native error, to correct it:
  - Please, write {#include \"IO/silo.h\"} on LBPM_source/IO/Reader.cpp headers;
  - Please, write {#include <cstdint>} on LBPM_source/tests/DataAggregator.cpp headers.